wardch/wardch.github.io/_posts/2015-04-06-DBC-first-two-days.md

 {% highlight ruby %}
 until answer == ""
-      puts "Hello, user can you please enter a word or hit enter to end the program" answer = gets.chomp
+      puts "Please enter a word or hit enter to end the program" answer = gets.chomp
       @dictionary.push(answer) if answer != ""
     end